 This is a quarterly journal with publications of original articles from the Institute.
-The journal was first published in March 1959 as "Endemic Diseases Bulletin of Nagasaki University ".
-In 1967, the name was changed to "Tropical Medicine ".
-This year, publication was suspended.
+The journal was first published in March 1959 as "Endemic Diseases Bulletin of Nagasaki University".
+In 1967, the name was changed to "Tropical Medicine".
+The publication has been suspended since 2002.